elly2chan/elly2chan/README.md

 - 👋 Hi, I’m Elena. ((:
 - 👀 For me programming is Wonderland.
-- 🌱 I’m currently learning Python in SoftUni.
+- 🌱 I’m currently learning Django in SoftUni.
 - 💞️ I’m looking to collaborate on interesting web projects.
 - 📫 How to reach me?
 DM or at elena.iv.konstantinova@gmail.com.